VSasyan/NodeJS/2_https.md

     server.listen(8000, "0.0.0.0");

-Now let's create the keys.
+### Create the certificates

-Download the `create_certs.sh` file, and execute :
+Download the `create_certs.sh` file in the `nodeJS` folder, and execute :

     sudo chmod +x create_certs.sh
     ./create_certs.sh 'yourdomaine.org'

+### Certificate Authority Public Key

+Add the `certs/client/my-root-ca-crt.pem` to you browser.
+You can share it anywhere, it is the public key of the Certificate Authority.

+The connexion is certified !

 Links
 -----